 - Mary Chess takes over distribution of Peggy Sage in the United States.

 - Max Factor starts manufacturing in India.

-- Chesebrough Manufacturing Company merges with Pond’s Extract Company to form Chesebrough-Pond’s.
+- Chesebrough Manufacturing Company, Consolidated merges with the Pond’s Extract Company to form Chesebrough-Pond’s.

-- Daggett & Ramsdell, Inc. take over the manufacture, sale and distribution of Primrose House cosmetics.
+- Daggett & Ramsdell take over the manufacture, sale and distribution of Primrose House.

-- Fabergé, Inc. buys Julliette Marglen, Inc. manufacturers of nail care preparations.
+- Fabergé, Inc. buys Julliette Marglen, Inc., manufacturer of nail-care preparations.